 A Blood transfusion most commonly occurs when a person has lost blood due to an accident or during surgery.
 People may also require a blood transfusion due to medical conditions that affect their blood.
 The vast majority of blood transfusion procedures pass successfully and without any issue, however, there are rare instances where the blood product used is either contaminated or the wrong blood type for the patient.
-Those who are unfortunate to experience one of these rare accidents may suffer with long-term, life-changing conditions.
+Those who are unfortunate to experience one of these rare accidents may suffer from long-term, life-changing conditions.
 If you have suffered due to a blood transfusion, you may be able to bring a claim for compensation against the negligent healthcare provider that treated you.
 On this page, you will find general information to consider before making your claim, together with details of how our team can help you.

 Here at McCarthy + Co, we have many years of experience dealing with a wide variety of medical negligence cases including blood transfusion claims.
-When you contact our solicitors to discuss your experience, we can help you to quickly ascertain if you have a case against the negligent party and the likely compensation that you might be awarded, should you win.
+When you contact our solicitors to discuss your experience, we can help you quickly ascertain if you have a case against the negligent party and the likely compensation that you might be awarded, should you win.

 Bringing a blood transfusion compensation claim